rlevine/droplet_video_analyzer/README.md

 ## Contributing

-This code is still very raw.
+This is early, alpha quality code.
 It's fine to contact me, Rick Levine, at rick@xoab.us with questions and suggestions.
 Pull requests are welcome, but an email with some discussion is probably the best way to start.